-Make sure that you structure your proposal to lead the buyer through the project from start to finish.
+Make sure you structure your proposal to lead the buyer through the project from start to finish.

-The cover letter or Executive Summary lets you outline what you will do for them, and the proposal itself should outline what you will do, how you will do it, and what that means for them, the end customer.
+The cover letter or Executive Summary lets you outline what you will do for them, and the proposal should outline what you will do, how you will do it, and what that means for them, the end customer.

 9. Jedi Mind Tricks